NilFoundation/docs.nil.foundation/nil-docs/zkllvm/overview/key-components-tools.md

 - A prover used for generating circuit-specific proofs
 - A verifier used for verifying circuit-specific proofs

+By default, zkLLVM uses the circuit components from [**the blueprint module**](https://github.com/NilFoundation/zkllvm-blueprint) and the PLONKish arithmetization supported by [**the Placeholder proof system**](https://nil.foundation/blog/post/placeholder-proofsystem).

+To adapt zkLLVM to other arithmetizations and proof systems, extend the `assigner` component as described above.

 :::info[Verifier]

 Depending on the proof system, a verifier can be located either on-chain or off-chain.